- Chapters & Sections

 |SER Reports and Publications|

 SER produces many documents and reports, both independently and in partnership with other entities.
 Those reports and publications are listed below in order of publication.
-We are now in the process of updating our Restoration Resource Center (formerly known as the Global Restoration Network) and by January 2017 expect to have a fully searchable database of key ecological restoration resources from around the world.
+We are now in the process of updating our Restoration Resource Center (formerly known as the Global Restoration Network) and by spring 2017 expect to have a fully searchable database of key ecological restoration resources from around the world.
 SER Reports and Publications will also be searchable via the new Resource Center once it goes live in the new year.

 International Standards for the Practice of Ecological Restoration